ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_28_HalostericSLR.md

 What are their access permissions/Licenses?

 The file names are:

  - 210201_EN4.2.1.g10_annual_steric_1950-2019_5-5350m.nc

  - 210201_Ishii17_v7.3_annual_steric_1955-2019_0-3000m.nc

  - 210127_DurackandWijffels_V1.0_70yr_steric_1950-2019_0-2000db_210122-205355_beta.nc

 These are the observational datasets that were added to panes a, b, and to panes c,d and e.
 The variables steric_height_halo_anom_depthInterp and steric_height_thermo_anom_depthInterp are used.
 These files were downloaded directly from Paul Durack via the invite-only google drive page: https://drive.google.com/drive/folders/1VO2FehHCz1zJu8tLvp1dNPF2IURJudJN

 In addition, shapefiles are required to calculate the regional boundaries:

 - Pacific.shp

 - Atlantic.shp

-These regions should be standarised throught AR6, and were emailed to me by chapter author Liza Bock.
+These regions should be standarised throught AR6, and were emailed to me by chapter author Lisa Bock, (mailto):lisa.bock@dlr.de)

 Software description:
 ---------------------
-Software versions, name of environment file (see **save conda environment** in CONTRIBUTING.md), other software packages,…
+Software versions, name of environment file (see **save conda environment** in CONTRIBUTING.md), other software packages:

 - ESMValTool environment file: e.g. IPCC_environments/development_ar6_chap_3_ocean_environment.yml

 - pip file: e.g. IPCC_environments/development_ar6_chap_3_ocean_pip_environment.txt
-- Other software used:

 Hardware description: